Top 10 WMS Systems In 2023

 7. Softeon

-Softeon targets very similar customers as Infor WMS in the upper mid-market segment.
-It’s not proven for the enterprise customers like some of the other solutions on this list.
-It might also be too big for smaller companies.
+Softeon caters to a customer base similar to Infor WMS, focusing on the upper mid-market segment.
+However, it lacks proven experience with enterprise customers compared to some other solutions on this list, and it might be too robust for smaller companies.

 Pros